Estee Lauder Fined $750,000 Over PFAS Cosmetics CEPA Violations

 Under CEPA, the importation, sale and distribution of cosmetic products containing Perfluorononyl Dimethicone were treated as a significant new activity.
 In practical terms, that meant the company was required to notify the government before the activity occurred, allowing authorities to assess potential health or environmental risks in advance.
 The news release states that the company’s failure to notify constituted a breach of subsection 81(4) of CEPA.

-Compliance Orders and Escalation to Conviction
+Compliance Orders And Escalation To Conviction

 The case also illustrates how non-compliance can escalate.
 On 8 June 2023, officers issued an environmental protection compliance order setting out steps the company needed to take to meet the significant new activity requirements.
 Environment and Climate Change Canada reports that the company did not comply with that order, resulting in a second violation under subsection 238(1) of CEPA.